juronja/homelab-configs/Applications/Proxmox/proxmox-VM-installs.md

 - STEP 3 - Use local account
 When asked to sign in use local domain (account) option.

-- STEP 4 - Install other virtio drivers
-Run the wizard in the iso drive (virtio-win-gt-x64.msi).
+- STEP 4 - Install guest-agent and other virtio drivers Run the wizard in the iso drive (qemu-ga-x86_64 and virtio-win-gt-x64.msi).

 ### PCIe Passthrough a GPU (WIP)